-Additionally we will consider mortgages to cover land purchase (with planning permission), buying a property to renovate as well as barn conversions, meaning you can get on with the most important bit, getting that project off the ground.
+Additionally we will consider self build mortgages to cover land purchases (with planning permission), buying a property to renovate as well as barn conversions, meaning you can get on with the most important bit, getting that project off the ground.

 We can even consider a self build project where planning permission has been granted and is subject to an agricultural tie clause, or a Section 106 occupancy clause.

-With a self build mortgage, money is released in installments so it’s good to know you will have a specialist adviser supporting you throughout.
+With a self build mortgage loan, money is released in installments so it’s good to know you will have a specialist adviser supporting you throughout.

 We can consider lending up to 50% of the value of the land and up to 75% of the value as the works progress.